VexeDev/Arcade-Project/README.md

 # Arcade-Project
 ## **Purpose:**
-This project was meant to be inspired by the classic arcade game Lunar Lander.
+This project was made collaboratively for a class project in January/February of 2021.
+It was meant to be inspired by the classic arcade game Lunar Lander.
 This project features working menus, gameplay, and scoring.
 The player has three lives and then can access a bonus level.

 ## **Controls:**
 - Rotate: Arrow Keys